History

 2014

-Imagination Theater overhauls the K-2 and 3-5 versions of Show Some Respect based on a series of workshops with 2nd and 4th grade students.
+Imagination Theater overhauls the K-2 and 3-5 versions of Show Some Respect based on a series of workshops with students in 2nd and 4th grade.

-Imagination Theater begins touring No Secrets outside of the city of Chicago to help Illinois schools meet Erin’s Law requirements.
+Imagination Theater begins touring No Secrets (the Child Sexual Abuse Prevention Program) outside of Chicago to help Illinois schools meet Erin’s Law requirements.

 Photo 1